-FIM S FIM Superbike, Supersport 600 & Supersport 300 World Championships Regulations

 15) AUTOPSY YES NO

-16) RESULT of the AUTOPSY ,
+16) RESULT of the AUTOPSY

-17) REMARKS oil dry track wet track
+17) REMARKS oil collision dry track fall wet track

-collision fall

 other

-18) DOCUMENTS videos pictures magazines
+18) DOCUMENTS videos other pictures magazines

 19) COMMENTS

+Fédération Internationale de Motocyclisme 11, route Suisse - CH-1295 Mies (Suisse)

+Confidentiality note: The data and information contained in this questionnaire are strictly confidential

+Data Privacy

-The CMO shall not disclose this Rider's Personal Data or Sensitive Personal Data except where such disclosures are strictly necessary in order to fulfil his obligations under the FIM Medical Code.
-He shall ensure that this Personal Data and Sensitive Personal Data is only retained when it remains relevant to fulfilling his obligations under the FIM Medical Code.
-Once it no longer serves the above-mentioned purposes, it shall be deleted, destroyed and permanently anonymised.
-As a general rule, retaining Sensitive Personal Data requires stronger or more compelling reasons than for Personal Data.
+The disclered ensuring fulfilling CMO shall not disclose this Rider's Personances are strictly necessary in order to fulfore that this Personal Data and Sensitive Penng his obligations under the FIM Medical Coses, it shall be deleted, destroyed and per al Data or Sensitive Personal Data except where suril his obligations under the FIM Medical Code.
+He sersonal Data is only retained when it remains relevant code.
+Once it no longer serves the above-mentioned manently anonymised.
+As a general rule, retaining ore compelling reasons than for Personal Data. hall nt to

-Any rider going through Medical Examination and therefore submitting this information including Personal Data and Personal Sensitive Data to be able to compete, shall be deemed to have agreed pursuant to applicable data protection laws and otherwise that such information be collected, processed, disclosed and used for the purposes of the implementation of the FIM Medical Code by the CMO.
+Perso pursu onal Data and Personal Sensitive Data to b uant to applicable data protection laws and nd therefore submitting this information including be able to compete, shall be deemed to have agreed otherwise that such information be collected, procedementation of the FIM Medical Code by the CMO.

-A rider or his authorised representative shall be entitled to request to erase, rectify or obtain any Personal Data or Sensitive Personal Data the FIM holds about him in accordance with the FIM Medical Code by sending a written request to gdpr-medical@fim.ch.
+Perso entitled to request to erase, rectify or obtain any IM holds about him in accordance with the FIM Med cal@fim.ch. lical

 20) SIGNATURE of CMO of the EVENT:

 NAME of the CMO:

-DATE:
+DATE: $\neg$

+SCAT5 SPORT CONCUSSION ASSESSMENT TO DEVELOPED BY THE CONCUSSION IN SPORT GROUP supported by

+SPORT CONCUSSION ASSESSMENT TOOL - 5TH EDITION

+FOR USE BY MEDICAL PROFESSIONALS ONLY

+Patient details

+Name:

+DOB:

+Address:

+ID number:

+Date of Injury: